scVENUS/sPickle/README.txt

 This change makes it possible to get all imported modules using SPickleTools.getImportList().

+Enhancements:
-Enhancements: the new utility method SPickleTools.reducer() simplifies the implementation of complex __reduce__ methods.
+- The new utility method SPickleTools.reducer() simplifies the implementation of complex __reduce__ methods.
-I Added an option to rename the module name of pickled objects.
+- I Added an option to rename the module name of pickled objects.
-The methods sPickle.SPickleTools.dumps_with_external_ids and sPickle.SPickleTools.remotemethod got a new parameter "additionalResourceObjects".
+- The methods dumps, dumps_with_external_ids and
+  remotemethod of class SPickleTools got new parameters.
+- The class Pickler got a new method analysePicklerStack.
+It can be used to extract information about the Pickler state from the stack or from a traceback.

 Version 0.0.8
 -------------
 2012-07-17